Assembly map hearing lasts six hours

 Some Southeast Queens residents who testified, including Amir Abadi from Jamaica, took issue with the way the IRC’s draft splinters Springfield Gardens, Laurelton and Rosedale between ADs 33, 29 and 31, respectively, which together collectively represent a large swath of Black homeowners.

 That was not the only issue for Sunnyside residents.
-Jairo Nunez said he did not like that Sunnyside would be divided across two districts, nor was he a fan of AD 36, which the IRC draft would have stretch from Astoria across Roosevelt Island and the East River to Manhattan's Lower East Side.
-Others also expressed concerns about the latter.
+Jairo Nunez said he did not like that the neighborhood would be divided across two districts, nor was he a fan of AD 36, which the IRC draft would have stretch from Astoria across Roosevelt Island and the East River to Manhattan’s Lower East Side.
+Others shared the latter concern.

-But that was far from the only multi-borough district residents objected to on Thursday: The proposal for AD 38 would include parts of Rego Park, Middle Village, Glendale, Ridgewood, Maspeth, East Williamsburg and Greenpoint before ending at Court Square in Long Island City.
-Maspeth resident Charles Neumann dubbed it "the serpent of Central Queens."
+But that was far from the only multi-borough district residents objected to: The proposal for AD 38 would include parts of Rego Park, Middle Village, Glendale, Ridgewood, Maspeth, East Williamsburg and Greenpoint before ending at Court Square in Long Island City.
+Maspeth resident Charles Neumann dubbed it “the serpent of Central Queens.”

-The size of the district was also a concern for Derek Evers, a member of Community Board 5 who lives in Ridgewood.
-"From Congress down to the City Council, we've been gerrymandered in with neighborhoods miles away and often ideologically different from us," he said.
-Referring to AD 38's draft, he said later, "The problem with this district is the reason it's big and sprawling is because it's largely made up of wealthy one and two family homes."
+The district’s size was also a concern for Derek Evers, a Community Board 5 member who lives in Ridgewood.
+“From Congress down to the City Council, we’ve been gerrymandered in with neighborhoods miles away and often ideologically different from us,” he said.
+Later he added, “The problem with this district is the reason it’s big and sprawling is because it’s largely made up of wealthy one and two family homes.”

 Thomas Moravsky, who lives in the Liberty Park section of Glendale, was not thrilled, either.
 “This is not a continuous district.
 This is unacceptable to our community,” he said.
 “We need one voice advocating for our community, which is part of the borough of Queens — not Brooklyn.”